krain9421/AirBnB_clone/models/README.md

-This folder contains the models.
+This package contains the models.